Slope to Drain Floors for Food & Beverage Processing

-Does your processing floor have puddles, low spots or birdbaths?
+Does your processing floor have puddles, low spots, wet concrete, or birdbaths?
 Are you replacing or moving your floor drains, or re-locating into an existing building with flat floors?
 In order to provide effective drainage, a floor must be sloped to the drain at a tolerance of 1% to 2% grade.
 A high strength polymer concrete underlayment can be a cost effective alternative to demolition and removal of the existing concrete slab.
 For renovation projects, our high strength, slope to drain underlayment is often less than $8 per square foot, for a typical 5000 square foot project.
 EPF slope to drain pipe flooring can same time and money for renovation projects.

 Our services include sloping to drains, stainless steel slot drains, and PumaCRETE finishes.
 We also provide expert concrete floor consulting, specification assistance, materials, installation, and exclusive 5 year EPF warranty.

 EPF slope to drain pipe flooring helps ensure sanitary conditions and proper drainage for food manufacturing floors.
 In wash down areas, floors must be sloped properly in order to prevent puddles to comply with food audit inspections and quality control programs.

 What Does the Slope to Drains Flooring Process Include?

 Since EPF is vertically integrated, we can manage all aspects of your slope to drain pipe flooring project.
 This includes expert consulting and specification assistance.
 If you need a turnkey project, we can also install a stainless steel floor drain system. pumaCRETE materials, and installation with our own crews.
 We provide slope to drain consulting including assistance with floor drain layout and spacing, floor drainage plan, elevation calculations, and more!

 EPF performs the necessary surface prep of the existing floor.
 Next, our bonded cementitious polymer underlayment is graded at the specified slope.
 Finally, 1/4 inch thick PUMA-CRETE® urethane mortar flooring is applied as the final layer.
 The complete system provides a long lasting floor which drains properly.
 It is sanitary, chemical and slip resistant.
 We can also install trench drains, slabs, curbs and more.

 Options for Enhancing Water Drainage on your Floor